theNewDynamic/oregonsadventurecoast.com/content/blog/2015-03-30-grab-your-buckets-and-shovels-clamming-tides-are-back.md

 ### Go to a bait and tackle shop before you head out.

-Some of the best advice you will receive will probably come from one of the fishing experts at one of our <a href="/travelers-guide/fishing-license-requirements/#baitshops" target="_blank">local bait and tackle stores</a>.
+Some of the best advice you will receive will probably come from one of the fishing experts at one of our [local bait and tackle stores](https://www.oregonsadventurecoast.com/fishing-license-requirements/).
 They can tell you when the best time of day to dig would be based on the tides.
 They can also help you make sure you have the right equipment- a bucket, a shovel (can be rented or borrowed) and/or a tube a.k.a. a “clam gun”.

 ### Wear waterproof boots and dress in layers